devskale/offpunk/README.md

 # AV-98

-This fork is an experiment by Ploum to add offline capabilities to AV-98.
+This fork is an experiment by Ploum ( gemini://rawtext.club/~ploum) to add offline capabilities to AV-98.

 In AV-98, use the command "offline" to switch between offline/online.
 While offline, only content cached in .cache/av-98/ is accessed.

+Use "av-98.py --synconly" to build a cache containing your bookmarks and all links in your bookmarks.
+It is quite slow, be patient.

 * FIXME: doesn’t handle MIME other than text/gemini
 * FIXME: consider root file is always index.gmi
-* FIXME: bug with "submit" form, I don’t know why
-* FIXME: if a file exist where it should have been a folder, it fails (should instead remove the file)
+* FIXME: if a file exists in the cache where it should have been a folder, it fails (should instead remove the file)

-* TODO: automatically populate the cache, not only while browsing.
+* FIXME: xml files are sometimes opened when in --synconly
+* FIXME: certificates error are not handled in --synconly

 * TODO: handle request done offline and retrieve them later
-* TODO: know when to refresh the cache
+* TODO: know when to refresh the cache instead of always downloading everything.

 This is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk.